Strengthening family systems

 - In humanitarian crises, family caregivers face complex stressors such as poverty, mental illness and increased violence in the community and at home.

 - This often results in an inability to provide responsive and effective parenting, bearing heavily on children's mental health and wellbeing.

 - Programmes working at the individual, child or parent level - while important - fail to address these complex family challenges.

-- First, we engaged with local community advisors in Jordan and Lebanon
+- First, we engage with local community advisors

-- Next, we studied families’ challenges and needs and which interventions they preferred
+- Next, we study families’ challenges and needs and which interventions they prefer

-- Now, we will test our approach with a small number of families in both countries
+- Then, we test our approach with a small number of families in selected countries

-We are conducting research among conflict-affected communities across Lebanon and Jordan (including Lebanese, Jordanian, Syrian, Iraqi, and Palestinian families) to see if our approach can be used to support 'at-risk' families facing multiple challenges.
+At the moment, we are conducting research among conflict-affected communities across Lebanon and Jordan including Lebanese, Jordanian, Syrian, Iraqi, and Palestinian families.
+The aim of this research is to see if our approach can be used to support 'at-risk' families facing multiple challenges.

 Our research agenda

 In the coming months, we will gather feedback from families, facilitators and other implementation teams - all with the aim to scale the intervention and reduce the need for costly specialist care.